al1brn/geonodes/4d/setup.md

 Around 30 nodes trees are generated with **geonodes**.

-To keep the things clean are ordered, we me use of the *goenodes.Groups* class:
+To keep the things clean are ordered, we use of the *goenodes.Groups* class:

 ``` python